Planning and Staging an Intervention

 - The ARISE intervention model (Albany-Rochester Interventional Sequence for Engagement) is a very complex model of intervention that utilizes multiple levels of approach.
 There are planning sessions, intervention meetings, and a final meeting, presenting consequences to the target as a result of not seeking treatment.
 Unlike other models of intervention, the target is actually encouraged to attend all meetings, including the initial planning stages.
 The goal is to expose the person to multiple levels of understanding.
 This model is recommended by the Association of Interventionist Specialists, a national organization that provides training and support for individuals wishing to become intervention specialists.
 There is some research to indicate that this model has been successful; however, there is a lack of independent empirical evidence regarding these approaches.

-An intervention is a formal approach used by concerned family members, friends, relatives, and other individuals who have close personal relationships with someone who is suffering from serious issues related to substance abuse.
+An intervention is a formal approach used by concerned family members, friends, relatives, and other individuals who have close personal relationships with someone who is suffering from serious issues related to substance use.
 Interventions should not be confrontational.
-The goal is to try and get the individual in need into a formal treatment program.
+The goal is to try and get the individual in need to begin addiction treatment.

 Interventions cannot diagnose, treat, or otherwise attempt to change the person.
-Interventions that are focused on the goal of assisting the individual in seeking treatment should be nonconfrontational, well-organized, and recruit the assistance of a qualified professional, such as a intervention specialist or a licensed mental health professional who specializes in addiction and substance abuse.
+Interventions that are focused on the goal of assisting the individual in seeking treatment should be nonconfrontational, well-organized, and recruit the assistance of a qualified professional, such as an intervention specialist or a licensed mental health professional who specializes in addiction.